Booking Terms and Conditions

 Guests with a pre-existing medical condition, including allergies, are required to disclose it on their booking form and may be required to supply a doctor’s certificate or complete a confidential medical questionnaire.

-Guests who are 69 years of age or older, at the time of departure, must supply a doctor’s certificate stating that they are in good physical condition and that there are no known ailments or pre-existing medical conditions likely to prevent them from completing the walk.
+Guests who are 69 years of age or older, at the time of departure, must supply a doctor’s certificate, no later than 90 days prior to departure, stating that they are in good physical condition and that there are no known ailments or pre-existing medical conditions likely to prevent them from completing the walk.
 This step assists us to ensure an enjoyable and trouble-free walk for all involved.

 Dietary requirements stating whether it is a lifestyle choice or allergy must be noted on the booking form.
 We will endeavour to cater to your needs, but we operate in remote locations which in some cases are only provisioned twice per year.